seleneledain/forest_drought_forecasting/README.md

 ## Requirements

+We recommend using Anaconda for managing dependencies of this library.
+The following bash commands create a suitable environment.

-1. In the root directory containing the challenges, run `conda env create -f environment.yaml` to create the environment (named minicuber by default).
+1. In the root directory, run `conda env create -f environment.yaml` to create the environment (named minicuber by default).
 2. Run `conda activate minicuber` to activate the environment.